Heroic Old-School Roleplaying

 - When no more uses are left, the item becomes inert.

-- At the referee’s discretion, it may be possible to recharge some magic items, increasing the usage die via complex magic rituals.
+- At the GM’s discretion, it may be possible to recharge some magic items, increasing the usage die via complex magic rituals.

 Types